Chemical Engineering (PhD)

 The PhD degree program is intended for persons having an accredited masters and/or baccalaureate degree in chemical engineering, but is also available to those with other backgrounds.
 Applicants with other backgrounds should plan on taking some undergraduate background coursework.
 Students interested in the PhD degree program should consult the Director of Graduate Studies in the Department of Chemical Engineering.
 The University of Louisville is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award doctoral degrees.

 The award of a Doctor of Philosophy degree indicates that a student has attained mastery of a field and has demonstrated the capacity to perform independent scholarly research.
 Candidates for the Doctor of Philosophy degree must have a minimum final cumulative grade point average of 3.00 for all academic coursework attempted in Graduate Studies.

 The requirements for the Doctor of Philosophy degree are explained in more detail in the Degree Requirements section of this catalog.

 The admission standards for the PhD program in Chemical Engineering are as follows:

 - All admission applications for the program shall include:

-- a completed application for the School of Interdisciplinary and Graduate Studies,
+- Completed graduate application for the Graduate School

-- official transcript(s) for all previous post-secondary coursework.
-All transcripts not in English must be certified as authentic and translated verbatim into English.
+- Official transcript(s) for all previous post-secondary coursework.
+Note: All transcripts not in English must be certified as authentic and translated verbatim into English.